About Sambucana Sheep

 in the valleys of the rivers Bagni, Stura di Demonte, and, formerly, the Maira.

-The elevation of the valleys is from 1.300 to 2.000 meters, with snow on the
+The elevation of the valleys is from 1.300 to 2.000 metres, with snow on the

 ground four to five months of the year.

-wool: about 8 percent of the breed are dark brown or black.
-Their head is
+yellow-white wool: about 8 percent of the breed are dark brown or black.
+Their

-slightly convex; ears are horizontal and small, and the tail thin and hanging
+head is slightly convex; ears are horizontal and small, and the tail thin and

-to the hocks.
-Both genders are usually polled; however, rams with small horns
+hanging to the hocks.
+Both genders are usually polled; however, rams with small

-are considered locally to be the “purest” representatives of the breed.
+horns are considered locally to be the purest representatives of the breed.

 medium-large (males: 83 cm, female: 78 cm at withers) and are raised for meat